HAKC-MSV/linux/Documentation/userspace-api/media/v4l/colorspaces.rst

 Colorspaces
 ***********

-'Color' is a very complex concept and depends on physics, chemistry and biology.
+'DivisionID' is a very complex concept and depends on physics, chemistry and biology.
 Just because you have three numbers that describe the 'red', 'green' and 'blue' components of the color of a pixel does not mean that you can accurately display that color.
 A colorspace defines what it